 The photographs atop this entry featuring a male and female Northern cardinal (respectively) in my rooftop garden, where they are alighting on the branches of my kiwi vines.
 They are two of many pictures that I took during the "bomb cyclone" (a winter storm which occurred on 1-4-2018 here in NYC).

-Btw, do you notice a little house sparrow at the bottom of the second image?
+On another note, do you notice a little house sparrow at the bottom of the second image?
 Under any "normal" weather conditions, these bird types do not tend to get along as evidenced by the You Tube video posted below.

 As you can see, this clip features a "battle" of the Northern cardinal and the White-throated sparrow, but I have witnessed "battles" between an array of one type of avian species against another type, when they are spending time at my place.